viettelidc-provider/terraform-provider-vopencloud/docs/resources/compute_instance_v2.md

 * `ignore_resize_confirmation` - (Optional) Boolean to control whether
     to ignore manual confirmation of the instance resizing.
-This can be helpful to work with some ViettelIdc clouds which automatically confirm resizing of instances after some timeout.
+This can be helpful to work with some VOpenCloud clouds which automatically confirm resizing of instances after some timeout.

 * `detach_ports_before_destroy` - (Optional) Whether to try to detach all attached